Obarads/Point_Cloud_Tutorial/README.md

 ## How to use
 ### 1. Enviroment
 You can execute most tutorial codes on [Codespaces](https://github.com/features/codespaces)(CPU resource).
 If you have GPU resource, can execute all tutorial codes.
-For more environment of CPU and GPU, refer to [.devcontainer/README.md](.devcontainer/README.md).
+For more environment of CPU and GPU, Please refer to [.devcontainer/README.md](.devcontainer/README.md).

 ### 2. About tutorial
 Files of tutorial code is included in python folder.
-For more tutorial abstraction, refer to [python/README.md](python/README.md).
+For more tutorial abstraction, Please refer to [python/README.md](python/README.md).

 ## About correction
 If you finded any corrections, let us know in Issues.